finos/FDC3/docs/api/ref/DesktopAgent.md

 DesktopAgent implementations should ensure that context messages broadcast to a channel by an application joined to it should not be delivered back to that same application.

-If you are working with complex context types composed of other simpler types (as recommend by the [Context specification](../../context/spec#assumptions)) then you should broadcast each individual type that you want other apps to be able to respond to.
+If you are working with complex context types composed of other simpler types (as recommend by the [Context specification](../../context/spec#assumptions)) then you should broadcast each individual type (starting with the simpler types, followed by the complex type) that you want other apps to be able to respond to.
 Doing so allows applications to filter the context types they receive by adding listeners for specific context types.

 #### Example
 ```js